mortenivar/Jed-modes/README.aspell.txt

 with the current spelling dictionary/language between the brackets, in this case "de" for German.

                         Use Aspell With Tabcomplete:

-If you have installed the tabcomplete extension from jedmodes.sourceforge.io, then you may use it to autoload completion files that match your spell checking language.
-E.g., when writing emails, it is normal to write in different languages, so if you also want to be able to complete words, it would be convenient to have a completion file for e.g.
+This is an extension from jedmodes.sourceforge.io that you may use to e.g. complete words, by default with the <tab> key.
+So, if your Aspell spelling dictionary is "en_US", you could create a completion dictionary of words, being in you home directory, with this command

+  aspell dump master en_US > .tabcomplete_en_US

+as the name format of this file is

+  .tabcomplete_<aspell-dicitonary>

+You can see what dictionary you are currently using in the status line.

+This would create this file with all the words from the American English aspell dictionary.
+Then in a Jed buffer with aspell loaded, type the first few characters of a possibly difficult word to spell, like "extrat" and then
+<tab> a few times to complete to the somewhat difficult word
+"extraterritoriality"

+The completion file will be loaded automatically based on the Aspell dictionary you use.

+You load it from a mode hook by setting the variable, thusly

+    Aspell_Use_Tabcompletion = 1;

-English loaded when spell checking in that language.
-In that case, you might configure this in the mailedit_mode_hook, if you use Jed's mailedit.sl extension to edit your emails:
+E.g. if you use Jed's mailedit.sl extension to edit your emails, then in your ~/.jedrc do

   define mailedit_mode_hook ()
   {
-    Aspell_Use_Replacement_Wordlist = 1;
-    Aspell_Ask_Dictionary = 1;
     Aspell_Use_Tabcompletion = 1;
     init_aspell ();
   }

-Please note that the Aspell.* variables must PRECEDE the init_aspell () function in the mode hook and that these variables should already have been defined outside the mode hook, first.
+Please note that the Aspell.* variables must PRECEDE the init_aspell () function in the mode hook, first.

-Normally, you would use the "init_tabcomplete ()" function in the mode hook to load the tabcompletion functions, but in this case, you simply set the variable, Aspell_Use_Tabcompletion, then a completions file, "$HOME/.tabcompletion_$LANG" is loaded automatically, where $LANG corresponds to your current spell checking dictionary.
-For English, the hidden file would then be named ".tabcomplete_en", residing in your home directory.

                                 Limitations:

-  - The mode supports aspell only - as the name suggests!
+  - The mode supports Aspell only - as the name suggests!

   - You may only spell check in one language at a time, so having e.g. two buffers open in the same jed session and wanting to spell check in one